Frequently Asked Questions

 What is Freemasonry?

-Freemasonry is one of the world’s oldest and largest non-religious, non-political, fraternal and charitable organisation.
+Freemasonry is one of the world’s oldest and largest non-religious, non-political, fraternal and charitable organisations.

-It teaches self-knowledge through participation in a progression of ceremonies.
+It teaches self-knowledge through participation in a variety of ceremonies.

-Members are expected to be of high moral standing and are encouraged to speak openly about Freemasonry.
+Members are encouraged to be of high moral standing and are fully allowed to speak openly about Freemasonry.

 What happens at a Lodge meeting?